Title and water access licence searches

 Why is the WAL available on the same page as the title search?

 Water access licences are handled the same way in many respects as land titles.
-For multi-searches, you may enter a combination of land and water searches.

 What is the correct format for a title reference?